 ‘In each individual case the objective should be to implement the minimum acceptable interaction to achieve the desired affect at the least environmental cost.’

 It should be noted that although the new guidance downgrades the risk to property it also states that ‘ignoring Japanese knotweed is not an acceptable strategy.’
-Regardless of the reduced risk, Japanese knotweed remains a serious legal and environmental concern.
+Regardless of the reduced risk, Japanese knotweed legal cases continue to be brought, and the plant remains an environmental concern.

 Lead image © 2023 PBA Solutions